Karbivio/SchizoFrolic/README.md

 # F-Chat Risinger
-This repository contains a heavily customized version of the mainline F-Chat 3.0 client, based on the now-defunct F-Chat Rising.
+**F-Chat Risinger** is an unnamed, extended version of the now-defunct F-Chat Rising which itself was an extended version of the [original F-Chat 3.0 client](https://wiki.f-list.net/F-Chat_3.0).
+The goal is to maintain the existing feature set of F-Chat Rising with mild touch-ups and bug fixes.

 We're still in need of a new name.
 Sunrise?
 Picnic?
 Frisbee?

 We also need a wiki, don't we.
 Did anyone save the old Rising wiki by any chance?